 Findings

-- Optimal and greedy labelings occupy rare, boundary regions of the (m10, m11) phase diagram — strategic placements are statistically unusual.
+• Optimal and greedy labelings occupy rare, boundary regions of the phase diagram — high influence is unlikely without deliberate placement.

-- In large empirical cascades, real coordinated accounts achieve ~10% of cascade size in influence versus the ~60% predicted by the optimum.
+• Real coordinated accounts achieve influence around 10% of cascade size in large cascades, versus ~60% predicted by the optimal model.

-- Only ~1% of nodes in large cascades are coordinated, far below the ~30% threshold needed to approach optimal influence.
+• Only ~1% of nodes in large cascades are coordinated, far below the ~30% needed for optimal influence.

 Connections